malakklabib/nlp-project/README.md

 ![Document Length Distribution](./images/document-length.png)

+As we can see there are some outliers in the document lengths.
+Removing them before the machine learning task would be a good decision.

 ### Bigram Frequency Analysis

 While unigram (single-word) analysis gives us insights into the most frequent words, bigram analysis reveals common word pairs, which can: